bciuca/bciuca.github.io/_posts/2014-01-02-mac_apache.md

 [Further reading on symbolic and hard links in OS X](http://gigaom.com/2011/04/27/how-to-create-and-use-symlinks-on-a-mac/).

-### File Permissions

-To complete the setup, the correct file permissions need to be set in order for the pages to be served.
+In order for Apache to serve the files, you must set the correct file permissions listed above in the Procedure step 2.

-`chmod o+x ~/dev/MyTestApp`

-### Restart Apache

-Finally, restart Apache.

-`apachectl -k graceful`